monktastic/no-more-contempt/scratch/endless.md

 [^armageddon] We also know that this "Armageddon" that we are trying to provoke — the day when our Good violently prevails over their Evil — will not lead to lasting peace.
 It is just another form of escalation itself.

 ---
 ---

+What if nearly everything you're doing to "fight evil" is actually strengthening it — and moreover, what if part of you already knows this, but is carefully hiding it from your conscious mind?
+What if the difficulty admitting this to yourself is caused by precisely the same mechanism that prevents the "bad people" from fully realizing what _they_ are doing?

+These are provocative questions, but they point at an astonishing truth.
+The Devil hides in the very last place you would ever look.

+---
+---